pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 # Release Planning:

 ## Release 1.2
+### Release Date

 ### Features

-* history from tomcat server log
 * drum regularity
 * Named drum parts attached to songs

 ### Fix

+* In player screen, capo mode can be forgotten inappropriately.
-* Time player selected measure in auto play mode, adjust if required
+* Time the player selected measure in auto play mode: adjust timing if required
-* fix startup delay based on history. isolate the startup history processing so it doesn't impact the normal boot.
 * Metadata scroll after metadata change
 * declare the metadata as caseless and allow the software to Capitalize All Fields As Required.
 * insist on <uses-permission android:name="android.permission.INTERNET"/>